Nullcaller/passutil/README.md

 # passutil (WIP)

-A simple **WORK IN-PROGRESS** command-line utility to store and memorize passwords using libsodium and OpenSSL.
+A simple **work in-progress** command-line utility to store and memorize passwords using libsodium and OpenSSL.
 Stores passwords in an AES256-encrypted form in a single blob.
 Metadata is stored separately in an unencrypted form.

-By default, no AES256 encryption key validation methods are avilable. `passutil` relies on the user to recognize whether the presented passwords are correct.
+By default, no encryption key validation methods are avilable. `passutil` relies on the user to recognize whether the presented passwords are correct.
 This way, if the passwords are generated with `passutil`, a potential attacker with access to the password store will pretty much be unable to formulate a hypothesis when attempting to decrypt the passwords.
 At least, that's the hope.

 All of the code is written with the goal of being humanly readable, to make checking it easier.
+This results in variable names akin to `first_argument_except_for_the_command_argument_except_that_weird_edgecase_where...`.
+This is intentional.
+And keep in mind: human-readable code is the goal, but there is no guarantee that this goal will ever be achieved.

 **SECURITY IS NOT GUARANTEED**

-Memory leaks are currently **guaranteed** and the code is **spaghetti**.
+Memory leaks are practically **guaranteed** and the code is **spaghetti**.

 Data loss *is not guranateed*.
 However, **data loss *is* highly likely**.